 'Roma,' 'Cold War' among foreign-language Oscar nominees

-LONDON (AP) — Movies from around the world about individuals and families confronting social and historical tumult are competing in the Academy Awards' race for best foreign-language film.
+LONDON (AP) — Five movies about individuals and families confronting social and historical tumult are competing in the Academy Awards' race for best foreign-language film.

 Mexican director Alfonso Cuaron's autobiographical masterpiece "Roma" and Polish filmmaker Pawel Pawlikowski's 20th-century romance "Cold War" were among contenders announced Tuesday.
 They are up against German director Florian Henckel von Donnersmarck's artist biopic "Never Look Away," Japanese filmmaker Hirokazu Kore-eda's's subtle family story "Shoplifters" and "Capernaum," a powerful neo-realist drama about a Syrian child refugee from Lebanon's Nadine Labaki.